mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 <a name="000"></a>
 #### 0:00 start of recording

-(*Transcriber’s Note*: The entire recording of this talk is nearly inaudible.
+(*Transcriber’s Note*: The recording of this talk is nearly inaudible.
 Transcription errors are likely.)

 Case 18 of *Blue Cliff Record*: